-In the forty years since independence, the United Arab Emirates has transformed themselves from tribes relying on farming and fishing to one of the wealthiest and exciting nations in the world.
+In the forty years since independence, the United Arab Emirates has transformed itself from tribes relying on farming and fishing to one of the wealthiest and most exciting nations in the world.
 The UAE is a combination of old and new, east and west.
 The financial crisis of recent years has crippled many countries; however, the UAE has managed to survive with the more fortunate emirates helping to bail out their less fortunate counterparts.

-The country has become an important destination for business travelers and holiday makers alike.
+The country has become an important destination for business travelers and holidaymakers alike.
 It seems as if the whole world has an eye on the UAE as it continues to grow, literally reaching new heights with the tallest building in the world.

 United Arab Emirates Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to United Arab Emirates (UAE).
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to United Arab Emirates (UAE).

 Learn about the history and culture of UAE, the must-try food and drink, and what to pack in your suitcase.
 Read about UAE's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering UAE for yourself.
 Start exploring… book one of our United Arab Emirates tours today!

 Extend Your Trip

-After your United Arab Emirates tours , why not consider one of Goway's Europe Tours
+After your United Arab Emirates tours, why not consider one of Goway's Europe Tours

 Book your UAE tour with Goway!

 AfricaExperts is the exclusive division of Goway that specializes in planning and organizing United Arab Emirates tours and experiences.
-Choose from a simple city stopover, a stay of distinction, locally escorted tour, an independent travel module and more.
+Choose from a simple city stopover, a stay of distinction, a locally escorted tour, an independent travel module and more.
 We want to be your first choice when next you go globetrotting to United Arab Emirates.